karayabin/universe-snapshot/README.md

-The universe is a multi-purpose library of php classes.
+The universe is an extendable multi-purpose library of php classes.